jessevanherk/sprite-tinner/README.md

 On an Ubuntu system, you can install these by running:

-> sudo apt-get install lua lua-filesystem luarocks
+`sudo apt-get install lua lua-filesystem luarocks`

-> sudo luarocks install lua-imlib2
+`sudo luarocks install lua-imlib2`

 ## Usage

-> spritetinner <outfile> <imagedir>
+> spritetinner outfile imagedir

 Outfile should not have an extension - SpriteTinner will add those for you.
 All PNG images contained in imagedir will be included, recursively.

 ### Example:

-> spritetinner sprites ./images/source/
+> spritetinner myspritesheet ./images/source/

 This will create 2 files:
-* sprites.png - contains all of the sprites in one big image
+* myspritesheet.png - contains all of the sprites in one big image
-* sprites.lua - contains info about each sprite, suitable for use by coronaSDK
+* myspritesheet.lua - contains info about each sprite, suitable for use by coronaSDK

 ### Limits